Percona XtraBackup has implemented support for compressed backups. It can be used to compress/decompress local or streaming backup with xbstream.

 $ xtrabackup --decompress --target-dir=/data/compressed/

-to clean up the backup directory you should use
+order to clean up the backup directory you should use

 xtrabackup --remove-original option.
 Even if they’re not removed